 The PMP exam Simulator (#ad) helped me gain confidence.
 I learned to manage the 4 hours of exam time in an optimal way to answer all 200 questions ahead of time.

 I prepared my own notes from all sources and referred to data flow diagram in PMBOK.
 The diagrams in PMBOK are the best, it clarifies the concepts.

-I managed to get 47 processes in sequence, but ITTOs, I just understood them, did not mug up.
+I managed to understand all processes in their the logical sequence, but ITTOs, I just understood them, did not mug up.

 I then went on to complete practice exams to gauge how I was performing in each Knowledge Area.

 You can get a free version (but limited questions) of PMP simulator from here and see if you like it before investing.

 In all, I gave around 15 online mock tests.
 I scored between 79 % – 83 % in Rita’s Fast track, between 80 % to 87% in Prepcast simulator, and 93 % for ITTO mock test.

 There is one other small trick I followed at the end of each test, which ensured I prepared much better for the real exam.

 After each practice exam, I would review the questions that I got wrong to develop a list of knowledge areas that I needed to re-review.